 Once you're satisfied with your model's predictions, it's time to analyze your data.
 There are three ways to upload and analyze your data:

 Intent classification can be your best ally when it comes to transforming leads into customers.
-By using AI to your advantage, you can analyze massive amounts of interactions from your users and potential customers, and have a machine learning algorithm automatically detect the intent behind each one.
+By using AI to your advantage, you can analyze huge amounts of interactions from your users and potential customers, and automatically detect the intent behind each one.

 October 22nd, 2019